--lselect=1:ncpus=0
+- -lselect=1:ncpus=0 - -lselect=1:ncpus=2:mpiprocs=0

 5.1.4 Caveats and Advice for Multiprocessor Jobs

 5.1.4.1 Requesting Uniform Processors

 Some MPI jobs require the work on all vnodes to be at the same stage before moving to the next stage.
 For these applications, the work can proceed only at the pace of the slowest vnode, because faster vnodes must wait while it catches up.
 In this case, you may find it useful to ensure that the job's vnodes are homogeneous.